What to include in a Request for Proposal (RFP) for software development outsourcing? All the necessary aspects are covered in detail in this article.

 Our recommended Request For Proposal template form is divided into two main sections:

-The Project Information is where you tell your potential partner who you are, what your area of expertise is, determine a rough scope of the project to be done and assess the timeline and budget available.
+The Project Information is where you tell your potential software development company who you are and what your area of expertise is, determine a rough scope of the project to be done and assess the timeline and budget available.

 Here’s a sneak peek of what’s included in the Project Information section of our downloadable RFP template.
 Bear in mind this is only a small preview – to see the entire list with all the subsections, download the template in Word.